bryanl/ksonnet/docs/cli-reference/ks_generate.md

 command line flags, such as  `--image` in the example above.
 Note that different prototypes support their own unique flags.

+You can also use a values file to supply values to the prototype.
+The format for the file is a key and value per line.

+		key1=value1

+The values file is supplied with an argument.

+		ks prototype use io.ksonnet.pkg.single-port-deployment nginx-depl \
+		 --values-file=/tmp/values-file

 ### Related Commands

 * `ks show` — Show expanded manifests for a specific environment.